 Can I bring home fossils or shells as souvenirs?

-No. Removing fossils and natural objects from Península Valdés is illegal.
-Take photos, leave only footprints, and maybe adopt a painted mate cup or whale carving from a local artisan instead.
+No — removing fossils or other natural objects from Península Valdés is illegal.
+Take your photos and leave them exactly where you found them; a painted mate cup or a whale carving from a local artisan makes a better souvenir anyway.

 Wow, you’ve been to some really beautiful places.
 And also you’ve captured great pictures.
 Thanks for sharing with us. 🙂